 Find out more about local authority funding

 Many people fund their care with support from a local authority.
 It seems complex, but this process is actually quite simple when you break it down.
-Click on an icon below to find out about each step:

 Personal health budgets were introduced in April 2019 for people who qualify for CHC funding.
 What are they?